How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 #2 Moving beyond banking & financial services

 The second major trend in finance involves the expansion into "super-app" territory.
 Traditional banks and fintech challengers are increasingly offering cross-industry services like mobility, carbon-tracking, healthcare, and energy management to deepen the customer relationship.
 Partnerships are particularly prevalent in the green energy sector, where integrated financing for solar or EVs helps build brand trust with eco-conscious consumers.
+This diversification is crucial as research indicates that 40% of customers will leave their current provider if they can find a better digital experience, with Day 30 app user retention across banking hovering around 11.5%[2].

 Bjorn Cumps - "Banking and insurance platforms are trying to turn into a broader service for their clients...they do that by linking with fintech."

 Finance is rarely the end goal; it is a means to an end.
 Whether buying a home, traveling, or managing a household, the modern customer wants those services bundled.
-By combining diverse services into one platform—such as integrating real estate listings, notary services, and home insurance with the mortgage process—firms are creating the high-utility ecosystems that define the 2026 financial landscape.
+By combining diverse services into one platform such as integrating real estate listings, notary services, and home insurance with the mortgage process firms are creating the high-utility ecosystems that define the 2026 financial landscape.

 To successfully innovate in the finance industry, legacy institutions and startups alike must solve the gap between digital utility and human experience.
 Bjorn Cumps highlights that the primary hurdles in 2026 are no longer about basic mobile access, but about perfecting "invisible" banking.
-With fintech app daily active users having surged by 337% since the early 2020s, the benchmark for success is now defined by native tech giants like Amazon, requiring banks to prioritize hyper-relevance and seamless embedded integration to remain competitive.
+With fintech app daily active users having surged by 337% since the early 2020s, the benchmark for success in fintech innovation is now defined by native tech giants like Amazon, requiring banks to prioritize hyper-relevance and seamless embedded integration to remain competitive.

 One of the biggest challenges in the finance industry remains the rapid escalation of customer expectations.
 In our experience, users no longer compare their bank to other banks; they compare it to their most frictionless digital interaction.
-This shift is driven by a massive expansion in mobile-first adoption, particularly in emerging markets where mobile fintech is now the primary driver for bank account adoption among hundreds of millions of previously unbanked individuals.
+This shift is driven by a massive expansion in mobile-first adoption, particularly in emerging markets where mobile fintech innovation is now the primary driver for bank account adoption among hundreds of millions of previously unbanked individuals.

 To compete, banks need to make the customer experience both convenient and relevant.
 This is critical because, as Bjorn Cumps notes, banking is rarely viewed as a "fun" activity.
 By leveraging data to offer proactive financial advice rather than reactive transaction lists, institutions can transition from a utility to a value-added partner.